 In Jacquet, the pledged object, manufacturing machinery located on the debtor-pledgor's premises, was placed in the possession of an employee of the debtor-pledgor, a third person to the contract of pledge.
 The employee of the debtor-pledgor acknowledged that he was "accepting the trust" of the pledge as agent of the pledgee.
-With the consent of the pledgee and the pledgee's agent, the debtor-pledgor (Jacquet) used the pledged machinery in his business under control and operation of the creditor's designated agent.95 The employee (creditor-agent), and not Jacquet (the debtor-pledgor), retained control over and access to the pledged object.
-Thus, the circumstances of Jacquet conformed to the traditional requirements of an agreement between the pledgor and pledgee that a third person would take possession by the debtor as was the case in Scott.
+With the consent of the pledgee and the pledgee's agent, the debtor-pledgor (Jacquet) used the pledged machinery in his business under control and operation of the creditor's designated agent.
+The employee (creditoragent), and not Jacquet (the debtor-pledgor), retained control over and access to the pledged object.
+Thus, the circumstances of Jacquet conformed to the traditional requirements of an agreement between the pledged thing.
+Jacquet involved no unexplained possession by the debtor as was the case in Scott.

-Nevertheless, in dicta only, and without considered analysis, the Jacquet court gratuitously repeated the misleading Conger dicta: the property pledged may be left in the possession of the debtor himself, provided his possession is precarious and clearly for the account of the creditor.96 However, in Jacquet, the debtor-pledgor neither retained nor regained possession of the pledged object.
+Nevertheless, in dicta only, and without considered analysis, the Jacquet court gratuitously repeated the misleading Conger dicta: the property pledged may be left in the possession of the debtor himself, provided his possession is precarious and clearly for the account of the creditor.
+However, in Jacquet, the debtor-pledgor neither retained nor regained possession of the pledged object.
 Jacquet, in fact, did not involve a debtor-possessor at all.
 Thus, neither the facts nor holding in Jacquet support the holding in Scott.